 Refer to Salaries-Benefits.
 The following are additional topics specific to adjuncts.

-The base salary for a 3 credit course is $2,300.
+The base salary for a 3 credit course is $3,250, as of July 1, 2022.
 Compensation is specified in each contract offered by the dean.
 See Salary Schedules.

 SUNY operates on a two-week pay period system, and payrolls lag by two weeks.
 Therefore, employees can expect to receive their first full paychecks approximately four weeks following the effective date of hire.
 See Payroll.